chrisknsmn/gtm-scanner/README.md

 ## Licensing

 This project is licensed under the terms of the MIT license.
-For more details, see the `LICENSE` file in the `puppeteer-datalayer-master` directory.